 One of the most loved natural attractions on the Sunshine Coast is the Great Sandy National Park, a breathtaking park that stretches over 56,000 hectares.
 These massive dunes are a surreal environment, though there are other significant highlights to explore in its natural surroundings.

-Great Sandy National Park Map – Camping Cooloola, Qld
+Great Sandy National Park Map, Camping Cooloola, Qld

-There are many camping options whilst in Cooloola, but please note that permits are required before setting up your camp and fees apply.
-There are a number of locations: Teewah Beach camping area offers beach camping without formally defined sites; Freshwater camping area provides shady, sheltered sites set amongst scribbly gum woodland about 500m inland from the beach; Poverty Point camping area offers small, undeveloped coastal camping overlooking the tranquil, tidal waters of the Tin Can Inlet; Fig Tree Point camping area is set among open forests with some wet, closed forest types; plus many more.
+Cooloola has many camping options, but please note that permits are required before setting up your camp, and fees apply.
+There are several locations: Teewah Beach camping area offers beach camping without formally defined sites; Freshwater camping area provides shady, sheltered spots set amongst scribbly gum woodland about 500m inland from the beach; Poverty Point camping area offers small, undeveloped coastal camping overlooking the tranquil, tidal waters of the Tin Can Inlet; Fig Tree Point camping area is set among open forests with some wet, closed forest types; plus many more.